juju/docs/src/en/clouds-k8s.md

 suggestions:

  - Use the '[kubernetes-core][charm-kc]' bundle, which gives a minimal two-machine cluster available in the Charm Store.
-Tutorial [Setting up static Kubernetes storage][tutorial-k8s-static-pv] uses this bundle.
  - Use the '[canonical-kubernetes][charm-cdk]' bundle.
 This is the Canonical Distribution of Kubernetes (CDK), which is a more sophisticated version of 'kubernetes-core'.
  - Use the [conjure-up][upstream-conjure-up] installer.
-See the following resources for guidance:
-     - The Ubuntu tutorial:
-       [Install Kubernetes with conjure-up][ubuntu-tutorial_install-kubernetes-with-conjure-up]
-     - The upstream getting started guide:
-       [Spell Walkthrough][upstream-conjure-up-guide]
  - Use [MicroK8s][upstream-microk8s].
-This gives you get a local, fully compliant Kubernetes deployment with dynamic persistent volume support.
-See tutorial [Using Juju with MicroK8s][tutorial-microk8s].
+This gives you a local, fully compliant Kubernetes deployment with dynamic persistent volume support.
- - Use a bundle made for the major cloud vendors.
-There are special "integrator" charms that assist with such deployments.
+ - When Kubernetes is deployed via charms, special integrator charms made for specific cloud vendors can greatly assist (e.g. storage).
    [Search the Charm Store][charm-store-integrator] for 'integrator'.
-Tutorial [Using the aws-integrator charm][tutorial-k8s-aws] demonstrates this.
  - Use a public Kubernetes cloud vendor such as [Amazon EKS][upstream-eks-kubernetes],
    [Azure AKS][upstream-aks-kubernetes], and